Get A Quotation!

 What to expect from our smoke alarm system installers in Bangor

-They are fully insured, uniformed, and qualified to help you in all areas of smoke alarm installation, replacement, and source for any alarm device, such as heat, photo-electric, ionization, or optical.
+They are fully insured, uniformed, and qualified to help you in all areas of smoke alarm installation, replacement, and source for any alarm device, such as heat, photo-electric, ionisation, or optical.
 Every unit meets or exceeds the British Standard for Smoke Detection and Building Fire Alarm Systems.

 AllSafe-Alarms Bangor will inspect and test any newly installed carbon monoxide or smoke alarms to verify that they work properly.
 It also checks the battery of all existing detectors.
-The company provides a maintenance and control of smoke alarms.
+The company provides maintenance and control of smoke alarms.
 It is recommended to inspect your smoke alarms once per year if you don’t have a 10-year fire detection system.